 Every Saturday and Sunday in July and August, we offer activities as well as the guided tour.
 A sure way to please the whole family!!
 You can watch a flint knapping demonstration, participate in a cornhusk doll making workshop or have a taste of traditional Iroquoian dishes.
 Visits on week-ends at the Tsiionhiakwatha site can last all day!

 Flint knapping workshop with archaeologist Michel Cadieux

-Native teachings and workshop with Chief Top Leaf, of Kanhawake
+Traditional workshops with Chief Top Leaf of Kanhawake

 Cost: $6/adult, $5/students, seniors and children, $15/for a family of 2 adults and 2 children